movementlabsxyz/movement-docs/docs/devs/faq.md

 Currently we are live on testnet and the latest information on networks can be found [here](/devs/networkEndpoints).

-## Why are there three different endpoints for each language?

-The Movement Network is a single L2 built with different environments.
-During our devnet and testnet phases these are currently on separate networks but as we continue building towards mainnet and beyond we plan to consolidate these into a single network.

 ## How do I get started building?